 3. The agent has side-effecting tools enabled during a fetch task

 The fetch is benign but the model’s toolkit includes sendEmail, callWebhook, or writeFile.
-If the fetched page contains an instruction that triggers one of those tools, the model may execute it without user confirmation.
+If the fetched page contains an instruction that triggers one of those tools, the model may execute it.
+Do not rely on a human confirmation dialog as your only backstop: Anthropic has reported that Claude Code users approve roughly 93% of permission prompts, so approval fatigue trains people to click through.
+Least privilege beats a click-to-confirm you will ignore.

 How to spot it: Inspect the tool calls made during the fetch session.
 If a non-fetch tool fires during a “summarize this URL” task, trace which content snippet preceded the tool call.